JuliaLang/julia/doc/src/manual/metaprogramming.md

 **What code will this generate?**

-An easy way to find out, is to extract the body into another (regular) function:
+An easy way to find out is to extract the body into another (regular) function:

 ```jldoctest sub2ind_gen2
 julia> @generated function sub2ind_gen{N}(dims::NTuple{N}, I::Integer...)